-Our newest contributor has put off improving her system for the past few years for that very reason.
+Our Music Editor has put off improving her system for the past few years for that very reason.
 She recently purchased her first home and will be delving into this very topic later this month.
 She is a vinyl-centric listener with a great ear and sizable collection.

-When we were discussing her first series of articles, the issue of space and creating a great sounding system for smaller rooms became the topic of conversation.
+When we were discussing her first series of audio reviews, the issue of space and creating a great sounding system for smaller rooms became the topic of conversation.
 For those paying attention on social media platforms – it is a topic that comes up quite frequently.

 Your room has a huge impact on the sound quality of your system.

 A smaller room can work really well if you make intelligent choices in regard to equipment and set-up.

 Fried chicken is delicious.
 It’s also very unhealthy.
 It can be very hard on your arteries if you eat it on a regular basis.
 Throw in some fresh biscuits and gravy, and a side of candied yams – and you might need to keep the defibrillator close at hand.